Masures associated with split Kac-Moody groups over valued fields: Building axiomatic satisfied by

-2) Let $F$ be a face of $\IN$ and $\fQ$ be an end of $\IN$.
+2) Let $F$ be a face of $\IN$ and $\fQ$ be a sector-germ of $\IN$.
 Let $A$ be an apartment containing $F$.
 Then by 1) applied with $C=\fQ$, $F$ is contained in $A_1$ or $A_2$, with the notation of 1) This proves 2).
 Now to prove 1) when C is an alcove, one can replace (A4) by 2) the proof of 1). \end{proof}

 Note that we will prove that if $C$ is not contained in $A$, then $\{D_1,D_2\}$ is unique, see Remark~\ref{r_SC_tr}.

 Using Proposition~\ref{p_frnd_pr_T} and Proposition~\ref{p_fix_infty}, Proposition~\ref{p_SC_tr} (2) implies the Iwasawa decomposition (see Corollary~\ref{c_Iwa_T}).
 Using retractions, we will describe this decomposition more precisely.